Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Connection Flow: improve the display of any connection errors, and provide more tools to help fix those connection errors.
 * Deprecated hooks: Use native WordPress functionality for deprecated hooks.
 * Deprecation Notices: provide more information about deprecated files and functions.
 * General: ensure Jetpack's full compatibility with the upcoming WordPress 5.5 release.